LiberteCzech/rtinst/README.md

 # rtinst

-This script is work-based by https://github.com/arakasi72 and https://github.com/Aniverse with my any modifications and diferent settings.
+This script is made by https://github.com/arakasi72 with added functions by https://github.com/Aniverse with my modifications and diferent settings.

 ## Installation